optakt/optakt.github.io/content/knowledge/scalinghistory.md

 The next level solution for scalability in terms of consensus algorithms is by Avalanche network which uses Snow Consensus with PoS as the underlying [sybil control mechanism](https://en.wikipedia.org/wiki/Sybil_attack).
 In Snow consensus, in short, a particular node randomly sub-samples from other nodes multiple times across multiple cycles and eventually arrives at a consensus.
-This is then recorded in a Directed Acyclic Graph (DAG) as opposed to a chain of blocks.
+This is then recorded in a Directed Acyclic Graph (DAG) as opposed to networks that work with only a chain of Blocks and no structure for the transaction history.
 Every node has its own view of the current consensus state; they do not progress in lock-step as they do for BFT algorithms.
 However, the local view of each node is eventually consistent with the view of all other nodes on the network.